innerr/ticat/README.md

 As en example, in the box it's about to restart cluster, the upper part has the current env key-values.

-## Dig inside the command we got
+## Dig inside the commands we got
-It's a flow provided by repo author, just like `xx` we saved.
+The commands we got are flows provided by repo author, just like `xx` we saved.

-### Understand the flow: executing modules one by one
+### Understand flow: executing modules one by one

-Sometimes it's nice to have a preflight check, appending a command `+` or `-` to the sequence can get the answers, let's check out the flow `xx` we just saved:
+Sometimes it's nice to have a preflight check.

+Appending a command `+` or `-` to the sequence can get the answers.

+Let's check out the flow `xx` we just saved:
 ```
 $> ticat xx:-
 --->>>